Turbinate Reduction from North Texas Sinusitis Center: Simple, In-Office Procedures by Dr. Gilmore

 Now take a deep breath in through your nose.
 Does your breathing improve?

 If the Cottle Maneuver eases your breathing significantly, turbinate reduction procedures may not be your solution to your chronic sinusitis and nasal congestion.
-To find what will bring you long-lasting relief, schedule an appointment now with Dr. Gilmore from North Texas Sinusitis Center.
+To find what will bring you long-lasting sinus pressure relief, schedule an appointment now with Dr. Gilmore from North Texas Sinusitis Center.